George Floyd protests in Los Angeles County, California: Boyle Heights

 On June 7, hundreds gathered at Mariachi Plaza on foot and in cars to protest police brutality in Boyle Heights, a historically Latino neighborhood.

 Burbank

 On June 4, at around noon, hundreds of protesters gathered at a park where they made their way to Burbank City Hall and the Burbank Police Department.

 Calabasas

 On June 2 and June 3, hundreds of protesters marched in Calabasas in temperatures exceeding 100 degrees Fahrenheit to support racial justice.
 The large crowd chanted "Black Lives Matter", "Hands up, don't shoot", and "Say their names" while subsequently listing African-Americans killed by police.
-All protests thus far have been peaceful, and the city government released a statement strongly condemning the murder of George Floyd and systemic racism as a whole.
+All protests were peaceful, and the city government released a statement strongly condemning the murder of George Floyd and systemic racism as a whole.

 Century City

 On June 6, around 600 people protested peacefully in Century City.
 The demonstrators then protested outside the ICM Partners Building, where speakers spoke to the crowd.